bhrnja/anvil-landing-page/README.md

 ### About

 Anvil Co. is a devised company created for the purposes of this project.
-They are an eCommerce store that sell athletic footwear.
+They are an eCommerce store that sells athletic footwear.

 ### Goal

-The goal with this project is to put my learned HTML and CSS skills to create a professional landing page.
+The goal with this project is to combine my learned HTML and CSS skills to create a professional landing page.
 The page maintains responsiveness and highlights core design skills such as layout, color, and typography.

 ### Images Credits